You are now in the main content area

 4. When and where does the obligation ceremony take place?

-If you cannot attend the Toronto Metropolitan University ceremonies but wish to receive an Iron Ring, contact Yesim Barista immediately to arrange ceremony attendance at another Camp One school: Ontario Tech University, University of Toronto or York University.
+If you cannot attend the Toronto Metropolitan University ceremony but wish to attend another ceremony to receive an Iron Ring, contact the Iron Ring Coordinator immediately to arrange ceremony attendance at another Camp One school.

 Iron@torontomu.ca

-6. Is it mandatory for bachelor of engineering graduates to attend an obligation ceremony?
+7. Is it mandatory for Bachelor of Engineering graduates to attend an obligation ceremony?

 No. Attendance does not impact graduation from your program or your registration with Professional Engineers of Ontario (PEO).
 However, you must attend a ceremony if you wish to obtain and wear an Iron Ring.